SlrG/unRAIDplugins/proftpd/README.txt

       dir_b
 user4 will have access to dir_b and subdirectories but not to /mnt/cache/FTP or
       dir_a

 So, what if this is not enough for you?
 Well, for a more fine grained control you may edit the /etc/proftpd.conf file.
-If the simplefeatures webserver is installed and enabled, the plugin config page will provide the ability to edit the proftpd.conf file.
+If you have a webserver with php installed and enabled, please point the plugin to its port and webroot.
+The plugin config page will then provide you with an editor for the proftpd.conf file.
 If not, you'll have to edit it in shell directly.

 By adding directory entries you'll have a powerful weapon to fulfill your needs.
 Have a look at:
 http://www.proftpd.org/docs/howto/Directory.html